IceHe/lib/snip/tmp/google-eng-practices.md

 ……

-**In general, reviewers should favor approving a CL once it is in a state where it definitely improves the overall code health of the system being worked on, even if the CL isn’t perfect.**
+<u>**In general, reviewers should favor approving a CL once it is in a state where it definitely improves the overall code health of the system being worked on, even if the CL isn’t perfect.**</u>

 That is the senior principle among all of the code review guidelines.